it-projects-llc/addons-dev/pos_printer_network/doc/index.rst

   * Open POS configuration form
   * Click on ``[Edit]``
-  * Specify IP address for ``Hardware Proxy / PosBox``
+  * Specify IP address for ``Hardware Proxy / PosBox`` (The hostname or ip address of the hardware proxy, Will be autodetected if left empty)
-  * Check the "Network Printer" box
+  * Switch Printer Type on "Network Printer"
-  * Specify the network printer IP address for Receipt Printer (optional)
+  * Specify the network printer IP address for Receipt Printer
   * Add an item (network printer) in the "Order Printers" menu
   * Click on ``[Save]``